lqtruong/nodejs-notes/2_Skills/2_Node_essential_pattern/README.md

 - prefer the direct style for `purely synchronous` functions
 - changing from `sync to async` and `vice versa` requires a change to the style of all the code `using` it

+The principle of avoiding `Zalgo` is to make `callback-taking APIs` to call the callbacks `either always synchronously or always asynchronously`.

 `Unleashing Zalgo` pattern is saying that it should be imperative for an API to `clearly define its nature`: either `synchronous` or `asynchronous`.

 See more [unpredictable_func.js](../../unpredictable_func.js)